 Using drugs or drinking alcohol while pregnant can create a number of health issues for both mother and child.
 An increased risk of stillbirth and miscarriage serve as two of the more stark examples of the potential outcomes faced by pregnant women already struggling with debilitating substance abuse.1

-Despite the negative consequences, many continue to use substances regardless.
-In fact, almost 10% of pregnant women in the U.S. reported drinking alcohol from 2012-2013,2 and, though much of it is done to manage other health conditions, it’s increasingly more common for women to continue using medications while carrying a child.3 We’ve seen a 60% increase (in 30 years) in the number of women taking prescription medications during the first trimester and it’s currently reported that 9 out of 10 pregnant women take at least one medication.3
+Despite the negative consequences, many continue to use substances.
+In fact, almost 10% of pregnant women in the U.S. reported drinking alcohol from 2012-20132 and, though much of it is done to manage other health conditions, it’s increasingly more common for women to continue using medications while carrying a child.3 There’s been a 60% increase (in 30 years) in the number of women taking prescription medications during the first trimester and it’s currently reported that 9 out of 10 pregnant women take at least one medication.3

 An increased risk of stillbirth and miscarriage serve as two of the more stark examples of the potential outcomes faced by pregnant women already struggling with debilitating substance abuse.